 Second, the faculty and students in the program have a strong interdisciplinary and collaborative perspective.
 Most students participate in one or more interdisciplinary research groups.
 Almost all of the faculty have joint grants and publications, affiliations with other departments and research centers, and expertise in multiple research methodologies.
 This interdisciplinary focus keeps the program at the cutting edge of psychological research.

 Third, many of the faculty and students in the program have a keen interest in bridging between basic and applied research.
 They apply cognitive principles to complex real world problems, and use the insights gained from such endeavors to inform theories of cognition.
-The recent investment of $25 million by the National Science Foundation to establish the Pittsburgh Science of Learning Center is just one indication of our success.

 Cognitive Program Related Sites